Transformers \`a Grande Vitesse: Transformer-based approach

 \section{Transformer-based approach}

 Our system performs real-time predictions for all trains on the network, in parallel, taking into account delay propagation.
 For this, we first pre-process \textbf{BREHAT} data to simulate real-time predictions for training.
-This data is also used to create two pre-trained embeddings using auxiliary neural networks, to transform the RPs and train numbers into meaningful variables as inputs for predictions.
+This data is also used to create two pre-trained embeddings using auxiliary neural networks, to embed the RPs and train numbers into meaningful variables as inputs for the neural network.
 The main model, based on the transformer architecture, processes each of these embedded train vectors as separate tokens of its input and outputs predictions for all trains at once.
 The training set-up for our system is summarized in Figure~\ref{fig:summ}.